conceptualspace/yet-another-speed-dial/index.md

 Speed dials are browser bookmarks, so first, use the bookmark manager or browser sync to back them up.
 Then, to backup or restore your YASD settings and thumbnails, use the "Import and Export" feature in the YASD settings menu.

 ### Can I import from another speed dial extension?
 YASD currently supports importing sites from FVD and Speed Dial 2, but YASD will fetch its own thumbnails.
+If there is another extension you want YASD to support please feel free to request it on Github.

 ### One of my thumbnails is blank?
 You can try fetching new images: right-click the dial and select "Refresh thumbnails".
 Alternatively, you can edit the dial and attach your own image.